 Deferred outflows of resources consist of bond deferred refunding amounts, pension obligations, and OPEB obligations.
 Pension obligations include employer contributions to the Teachers' Retirement System subsequent to the Plan's measurement date, changes in proportion and differences between employer contributions and proportionate share of contributions, net difference between projected and actual earnings on pension plan investments, and changes in actuarial and other assumptions.
-OPEB obligations include employer contributions to the Alabama Retired Education Employees' Health Care Trust subsequent to the Trust's measurement date, changes in proportion and differences between employer contributions and proportionate share of contributions, net differences between employer contributions and proportionate share of and actual earnings on pension plan investments, and changes in actuarial and other assumptions.
+OPEB obligations include employer contributions to the Health Care Trust subsequent to the Health Care Trust's measurement date, changes in proportion and differences between employer contributions and proportionate share of contributions, net difference between projected and actual earnings on OPEB plan investments, and changes in actuarial and other assumptions.